Arithmetic Fuchsian group: Examples

 Any order in a quaternion algebra over $\Q$ which is not split over $\Q$ but splits over $\R$ yields a cocompact arithmetic Fuchsian group.
 There is a plentiful supply of such algebras.

 More generally, all orders in quaternion algebras (satisfying the above conditions) which are not $M_2(\Q)$ yield cocompact subgroups.
 A further example of particular interest is obtained by taking $A$ to be the Hurwitz quaternions.

 Maximal subgroups

 A natural question is to identify those among arithmetic Fuchsian groups which are not strictly contained in a larger discrete subgroup.
-These are called maximal Kleinian groups and it is possible to give a complete classification in a given arithmetic commensurability class.
-Note that a theorem of Margulis implies that a lattice in $\mathrm{PSL}_2(\Complex)$ is arithmetic if and only if it is commensurable to infinitely many maximal Kleinian groups.
+These are called maximal Kleinian groups, and it is possible to give a complete classification in a given arithmetic commensurability class.
+A theorem of Margulis implies that a lattice in $\mathrm{PSL}_2(\Complex)$ is arithmetic if and only if it is commensurable to infinitely many maximal Kleinian groups.